laserpants/update-deep/README.md

 subscriptions : Model -> Sub Msg
 subscriptions _ = Sub.none

--- The above is just business as usual.
+-- The above code is just business as usual.
 The only real difference is in the init, update, and -- main calls below.

 init : Flags -> Init Model Msg          -- [2]